 It was dark when we arrived, so we had the brilliant surprise the next day of waking up to a spectacular mountainscape right outside our window.
 With glorious sunshine and the fantastic ski area of the Dolomites at our fingertips, we knew we were in for a fantastic few days.
 The location of the Pitzseteur really is unparalleled, right on the edge of the Plan de Gralba ski area – it doesn’t get more ski in/ski out than this.

-A UNESCO World Heritage Site the Dolomites really are one of the most beautiful natural landscapes we have come across in a ski area, with some fantastic skiing to match.
-The Dolomites Superski Pass gives you access to the whole area, a staggering 1200km of slopes across 12 ski areas.
+A UNESCO World Heritage Site, the Dolomites offer some of the most beautiful natural landscapes we have come across in a ski area, with some fantastic skiing to match.
+The Dolomites Superski Pass gives you access to the whole area – a staggering 1200km of slopes across 12 ski areas.

 We spent our time at the Pizseteur mostly skiing the wonderful slopes of Val Gardena, which offer some great opportunity for the whole family to develop their skills.
 A selection of blues, both easy and challenging reds and some enjoyable black runs are available, as are three funslopes, sure to be a hit with younger skiers.